Ebenezer means "The Lord is my help."

 A commitment to growing in Christ as demonstrated by a pursuit of Christian maturity through prayer, Bible study, and worship

 A commitment to one another as demonstrated by loving relationships through caring and sharing

 A commitment to authentic worship as demonstrated by valuing creativity, exuberant expression, and joy in response to God’s sovereignty and His love

 Ebenezer Church is a member of the Evangelical Congregational Church.
 We affirm the core beliefs of the E.C.
 Church, which can be found here.

 Pastor Scott Phillips

-After careers as a high school teacher, HR Director, speaker and writer for a local family ministry, and a calling as an Associate Pastor, God led me to Ebenezer in 2016.
+After careers as a high school teacher, HR Director, as a speaker & writer for a local family ministry, and a calling as an Associate Pastor, God led me to Ebenezer in 2016.

 My wife, Mary, and I have been married for 20 years.
 We have 3 children—Greg, Abby, and Trent.
 Mary is the Math Coordinator for Pennsylvania College of Health Sciences.
 As a family we enjoy camping, hiking, biking, and just about anything else outdoors.
 Each summer we spend two weeks at Rawlinsville Camp Meeting, where I have served in the Children’s Ministry for the last seven years and have recently joined the Spiritual Director team.
 On a personal note, I enjoy watching and playing a wide variety of sports and am an avid reader.

 Ministry should have life change as its goal.
 I believe that life change can best occur through intentional discipleship.
 I do not believe in a ministry doing things simply to fill a calendar.
 Every aspect of a ministry plays a role in leading people to a deeper relationship with Jesus Christ.